| Safe Haskell | None |

 all terms, including any potential bias terms.

-You can always use this as a regularizer instead of l2Reg
+You can always use this as a regularizer instead of l2Reg, if you want

 to ignore the default behavior for a type, or if your type has no